nunobrum/ExcelComparator/README.md

 # ExcelComparator
 VBA macros that compare difference between Excel Worksheet comparators

+Version 2.7 (14 September 2023)
+Handling different errors with their respective error codes.
+Adding a dummy read to .Value before reading .Text so that errors won't be formatted by the user view settings.

 Version 2.6 (16 July 2023)
 Merging the compare Formulas with R1C1 format into the same configuration list.
 When comparing worksheets with errors, the compare will not be stopped.